smondet/oredoc/README.md

 underscores with spaces; this settings overrides this behavior.
 - `API=_apidoc`: directory containing OCamldoc API documentation (will be `rsync`ed to `api/` in the output directory).
+- `CATCH_MODULE_PATHS`: list of couples, POSIX regular expressions with prefix string, used to convert module paths.
 - `CSS` is a comma-separated list of stylesheet URLs or paths.

 Warning